Vincent Hulshof

 Vince’s positive outlook, generous spirit and kind heart left an impression wherever he went.

-Survivors include his children, Tom Hulshof of Benton; Katie (Kevin) Fennewald of Kelso; Laura (Greg) Hurd of Franklin, Tennessee; Patrick (Robin) Hulshof of Benton; James (Tracy) Hulshof of Barrington, Illinois; and Amber (Ben) Taylor and Natalie (Josh) Statler, both of St. Louis; 22 grandchildren, John Fennewald, Clare (Andrew) West, Anna Hurd, Nate Hulshof, Madeline Hulshof, Nick Hurd, Ellie (Will) White, Abby Hulshof, Brock Hulshof, Colin Hurd, Parker Hulshof, Sara Hulshof, Ainsley Statler, Luke Hulshof, Augustus Hulshof, Conor Taylor, Beckett Statler, Charlotte Hulshof, Cooper Taylor, Juliette Hulshof, Caden Taylor and grandson Taylor, due in March; one great-granddaughter, West, due in March; two brothers, Francis and Joe Hulshof; and two sisters, Rosemary Brown and Janie Duenne.
+Survivors include his children, Tom Hulshof of Benton, Katie (Kevin) Fennewald of Kelso, Laura (Greg) Hurd of Franklin, Tennessee, Patrick (Robin) Hulshof of Benton, James (Tracy) Hulshof of Barrington, Illinois, and Amber (Ben) Taylor and Natalie (Josh) Statler, both of St. Louis; 22 grandchildren, John Fennewald, Clare (Andrew) West, Anna Hurd, Nate Hulshof, Madeline Hulshof, Nick Hurd, Ellie (Will) White, Abby Hulshof, Brock Hulshof, Colin Hurd, Parker Hulshof, Sara Hulshof, Ainsley Statler, Luke Hulshof, Augustus Hulshof, Conor Taylor, Beckett Statler, Charlotte Hulshof, Cooper Taylor, Juliette Hulshof, Caden Taylor and grandson Taylor, due in March; one great-granddaughter, West, due in March; two brothers, Francis and Joe Hulshof; and two sisters, Rosemary Brown and Janie Duenne.

-Vince was preceded in death by his parents, Henry and Emma Hulshof; his, brother, Paul; and his sister, Mary Emma; his daughter, Donna; and his wives, Romana and Carol.
+Vince was preceded in death by his parents, Henry and Emma Hulshof; his brother, Paul; his sister, Mary Emma; his daughter, Donna; and his wives, Romana and Carol.

 Friends may call from 4 to 8 p.m.
 Friday, Oct.
 4, at St. Denis Parish Center in Benton.
 The rosary and parish prayers will be at 4 p.m.
 Visitation will continue from 8:30 to 9:30 a.m.
 Saturday, Oct.
-5, at the Amick-Burnett Funeral Chapel in Benton.
+5, at Amick-Burnett Funeral Chapel in Benton.

 Funeral Mass will be at 10 a.m.
 Saturday, Oct.
 5, at St. Denis Catholic Church in Benton, with the Rev. Daniel Belken officiating.
 Burial will follow at the church cemetery.